 India's GDP likely to grow 5% this fiscal: SBI report

-An SBI research report on Tuesday sharply cut the country's GDP growth forecast to 5 percent for FY 2019-20 from the earlier projection of 6 percent.
-The second-quarter GDP growth rate is likely to slip to 4.2 percent on account of low automobile sales, deceleration in air traffic movements, flattening of core sector growth and declining investment in construction and infrastructure, according to Ecowrap -- the report from the Economic Research Department of State Bank of India (SBI).
+An SBI reserach report on Tuesday sharply cut the country's GDP growth forecast to 5 per cent for FY 2019-20 from the earlier projection of 6.1 per cent.
+The second quarter GDP growth rate is likely to slip to 4.2 per cent on account of low automobile sales, deceleration in air traffic movements, flattening of core sector growth and declining investment in construction and infrastructure, according to Ecowrap -- the report from the Economic Research Department of State Bank of India (SBI).

-Eco wrap further said that the growth rate in 2019-20 "should be looked" through the prism of synchronized global slowdown (countries have witnessed 22-716 basis point decline between June 2018 and June 2019, and India cannot be isolated!).
+Ecowrap further said that the growth rate in 2019-20 "should be looked" through the prism of synchronised global slowdown (countries have witnessed 22-716 basis point decline between June 2018 and June 2019, and India cannot be isolated!).
 "India is also significantly lower in Economic Uncertainty Index when compared globally!

 "We also believe that Moody’s change in outlook from stable to negative will not have any significant impact as rating actions are always a laggard indicator and the markets this time have categorically given a thumbs down to such," the report said.
 As per the study, the RBI is expected to go in for "larger rate cuts" in December monetary policy review.